 Eighty percent of all prescriptions written in the U.S. are for generic drugs.
 Yet, if you are seriously injured by a generic drug that is not adequately labeled or is prescribed for an “off-label” use, you currently have no legal remedy.

-Our firm has won hundreds of millions of dollars in verdicts and settlements for patients and families who were victims of dangerous brand name drugs and medical products.
+Our highly qualified personal injury attorneys in Boston have won hundreds of millions of dollars in verdicts and settlements for patients and families who were victims of dangerous brand name drugs and medical products.
 These include Pradaxa, GranuFlo, Baycol, Rezulin, pain pumps, vaginal mesh products and more.
 This compensation has paid crushing medical bills, made up for lost income, and provided a measure of justice for lives permanently disabled or cut short.

 But what about those who were seriously injured by their generic equivalents?
 Where is their justice?